-Before we get into the specifics of how to dispose of stick insect eggs, some new stick insect owners may not be aware of the capability of some species to lay eggs without a male counterpart (parthenogenesis).
+Before we get into the specifics though, some new stick insect owners may not be aware of the capability of some species to lay eggs without a male counterpart (parthenogenesis).
 This can come as a surprise to many stick insect owners who believe that when purchasing a single female, they will not have to worry about nymphs appearing.

 Certain species of stick insect, such as the Indian stick insect, are parthenogenic.
 This means that the females can lay unfertilised-by-males eggs.
 From these eggs, only female nymphs will hatch, and they can then lay their own eggs when they mature – and so the cycle can continue.
 Nevertheless, for the most part though, stick insects do require both males and females for reproduction.

 What if Your Female Stick Insect Lays Eggs

 If you have a parthenogenic stick insect that has started to lay eggs, it is important to act quickly if you want to ensure that you do not end up being overrun by female nymphs.
 While all stick insects lay eggs, the way in which they lay them will differ from one species to the next.
 For example, some female stick insects will simply drop the eggs onto the ground, whereas others will go to the bother of burying them.
 You will need to keep an eye on your stick insect and her environment to ensure that there are no buried eggs.
 If you do not want nymphs to hatch, it is important that you learn how to dispose of stick insect eggs humanely.
 So how can you do this?

 If you have never considered breeding your stick insect, you may be shocked to discover eggs in your insect enclosure.
 You could consider selling the eggs online or going to your nearest pet store to see if they would be interested in taking them off your hands.